hainesr/ffi-openmpt/README.md

 ### Usage

-The library wraps the C `libopenmpt` directly: all methods have the same name and signature as their C counterparts.
+The library wraps the C `libopenmpt` API directly: methods have the same name and signature as their C counterparts.
 A more friendly ruby-like interface is in development, which will hide the FFI details as much as possible.

+Not all `libopenmpt` methods are wrapped yet, but enough functionality is supplied to load a module, interogate it and render it to a PCM stream.

 #### A note on strings returned by `libopenmpt`